Fennour History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The history of the Fennour family name begins after the Norman Conquest of 1066.
 They lived in Sussex.
 The name, however, derives from the family's place of residence prior to the Norman Conquest of England in 1066, Veneur, Normandy.
+Odo Fenarius was listed in Normandy (1180-1195).

 Early Origins of the Fennour family